 An image map is a list of coordinates related to an image, such that clicking certain areas of the image links to different pages.
 With a normal image link, the entire image would link to one single page.

 Short for “Internet Service Provider,” it’s the company that provides you with access to the Internet.

 Short for “Joint Photographic Experts Group,” the group that created the standards for what are JPEG images (JPEG is the type of file, while JPG is the file extension).
 JPEGs use adjustable compression, meaning you can make them smaller (though at the cost of clarity) for uses such as the web.

 In type, the horizontal spacing between the letters in a word.

 (pronounced “ledding,” not “leeding”) In type, the vertical spacing between lines of text.
 The term comes from the strips of lead that were used (for the same purpose) on printing presses.

-A masthead is a graphic image placed on top of a web page helps to easily identify the current page to the user.
+A masthead is a graphic image placed on top of a web page that easily identifies the user’s current page.
 Masthead images can contain photos, text, shapes, and/or image maps.

 Freely distributable and modifiable software to which the source code is available to the public.
-Open Source Software often comes with the benefit of a widely supported network of web developers and web designers that contribute to the application, make updates, and troubleshoot application glitches that would otherwise take much longer in a proprietary situation.
-Mozilla Firefox and WordPress are two examples of open source software, which is why you see so many different themes and extensions for each, most created by the public.
+Open Source Software often comes with the benefit of a widely supported network of web developers and web designers contributing to the application, making updates, and troubleshoot application glitches that would otherwise take much longer in a proprietary situation.
+Mozilla Firefox and WordPress are two examples of open-source software, which is why you see so many different themes and extensions for each, most created by the public.